catapart/magnitce-path-router/README.md

 In this updated example, you can see that all of the routes whose `path` attributes were prefixed with "about" have now been moved into a nested `<path-router>` element, and had their "about" prefixes removed.
 From the top `<path-router>` element, the path is set to go to the top level route of "about" and then to the "subroute" of "mission".
 This causes the top `<path-router>` element to be routed to the `<route-page>` with the "/about" `path` attribute, and the nested `<path-router>` element to be routed to the `<route-page>` element with the "mission" `path` attribute.

-Note that in order to use subrouting, the `page-route` with the "/about" `path` attribute includes a route property named ":subroute".
+Note that in order to use subrouting, the `<route-page>` with the "/about" `path` attribute includes a route property named ":subroute".
 It is named ":subroute" in the example, for clarity, but the route property name can be anything.
 The route property is used for matching, as a way to differentiate between this example:
 ```html
 <path-router path="about/unknown-path">
     <route-page path="/home">Home</route-page>